 ³Full disclosure: the East Coast IPA concept is pretty new to me.
 Like most anything on the internets, the East Coast IPA wormholes you can’t see light out the top from after plunging in too deep are infinite, pedantic, maddening, and, most importantly, do not fucking taste like beer, so close your screen and grab a drink.

-Find this beer at a store near you, or purchase on the internet:
+Find this beer at a store near you or online:

 - Available exclusively at Trader Joe’s on the west coast of USA